Practical joke: Famous examples

 Successful modern pranks often take advantage of the modernization of tools and techniques.
 In Canada, engineering students have a reputation for annual pranks; at the University of British Columbia these usually involve leaving a Volkswagen Beetle in an unexpected location (such as suspended from the Golden Gate Bridge or from the Lions Gate Bridge).
 In response, other students at that university often vandalize the engineering students' white and red concrete cairn.
 Engineering students at Cambridge University in England undertook a similar prank, placing an Austin 7 car on top of the University's Senate House building.
 Pranks can also adapt to the political context of their era.
 Students at the Massachusetts Institute of Technology (MIT) have a particular reputation for their "hacks".

 Not unlike the stone louse of Germany, the jackalope in the American West has become an institutionalized practical joke perennially perpetrated by ruralites (as a class) on tourists, most of whom have never heard of the decades-old myth.

 In the 1993 film Grumpy Old Men, two neighbors and former friends, John and Max, play cruel practical jokes on each other.
 Their rivalry escalates when a beautiful new neighbor is involved as both set their sights on her.
 In that film's 1995 sequel, Grumpier Old Men, John and Max have cooled off their feud.
-They later play cruel practical jokes on a beautiful, determined Italian owner who's trying to turn the former bait shop into a romantic restaurant.
+They later play cruel practical jokes on a beautiful, determined Italian owner who's trying to turn a former bait shop into a romantic restaurant.

 The 2003 TV movie Windy City Heat consists of an elaborate practical joke on the film's star, Perry Caravallo, who is led to believe that he is starring in a faux action film, Windy City Heat, where the filming (which is ostensibly for the film's DVD extras) actually documents a long chain of pranks and jokes performed at Caravallo's expense.

 In the UK, a group that calls itself Trollstation plays pranks on people, including police officers and government employees.
 They record their escapades and upload them to YouTube.
 In one such video, one of the groups actors poses as a palace guard.
 Some of the actors have been fined or charged.